nestjs/docs.nestjs.com/content/recipes/mikroorm.md

 }
 ```

-> As the name suggests, this decorator always creates new context, as opposed to its alternative `@EnsureRequestContext` that only creates on if it's already not inside another.
+> warning **Note** As the name suggests, this decorator always creates new context, as opposed to its alternative `@EnsureRequestContext` that only creates it if it's already not inside another one.

 #### Testing